Born from Restructuring - The Path to a New Franchise

 38 Wins, 97 Losses - The Weakest Season in NPB History

 The Rakuten Eagles' inaugural 2005 season became one of the most difficult in NPB history.
 While they won their opening game under manager Yasushi Tao, the gap in team strength became starkly apparent thereafter, finishing with a dismal record of 38 wins, 97 losses, and 1 draw.
-This .281 winning percentage was the lowest in modern NPB records.
+This .281 winning percentage was among the lowest in NPB history.
 Yet even in this painful season, there were bright spots.
 Fans packed Miyagi Stadium in Sendai (now Rakuten Mobile Park Miyagi) regardless of the team's results.
 A sense of mission to support Tohoku's first professional baseball team and solidarity in backing a weak team drew Sendai fans to the ballpark.
 This inaugural experience formed the core of the Rakuten Eagles' identity: the spirit of turning adversity into strength.
 Starting from the very bottom made the subsequent growth all the more dramatic.

 Books about Tohoku recovery and sports are also helpful